Mirror (group)

-Mirror (commonly stylised as MIRROR) is a Hong Kong Cantopop boy group formed through ViuTV's reality talent show Good Night Show - King Maker in 2018.
+Mirror (stylised in all caps) is a Hong Kong boy group formed through ViuTV's reality talent show Good Night Show - King Maker in 2018.
 The group consists of twelve members: Frankie Chan, Alton Wong, Lokman Yeung, Stanley Yau, Anson Kong, Jer Lau, Ian Chan, Anson Lo, Jeremy Lee, Edan Lui, Keung To, and Tiger Yau.
-They debuted on 3 November 2018 with the single "In a Second" (一秒間).
+They debuted on 3 November 2018 with the single "In a Second".

-The group has won numerous accolades since their debut, including a Metro Radio Hits Music Award for Best Group, an Ultimate Song Chart Award for Group of the Year (Bronze), and Group of the Year (Gold) at the inaugural Chill Club Music Awards held by ViuTV.
-Mirror is considered one of the driving forces in the renewed interest of the Cantopop genre and to have prompted an unprecedented wave of fandom culture in Hong Kong.
+The group has won numerous accolades since their debut, including a Metro Radio Hits Music Award for Best Group, an Ultimate Song Chart Award for Group of the Year (Gold), and Group of the Year (Gold) at the inaugural Chill Club Music Awards held by ViuTV.
+Mirror is credited for being one of the driving forces in the renewed interest of the Cantopop genre and to have prompted an unprecedented wave of fandom culture in Hong Kong.
 Their 2020 single "Ignited" won Top Ten Song of the Year at the Ultimate Song Chart Awards and the Chill Club Music Awards.
 Their 2021 single "Warrior" topped the Ultimate 903 Chart for two weeks, the first song from a group to do so in 15 years.

-Members of Mirror have also debuted individually, most notably Keung To, who won the Ultimate Song Chart Award for My Favourite Male Singer, and Jer Lau, who won the Best Newcomer Gold Prize.
-The members have also participated in various drama series, reality shows, and films, most notably Ossan's Love.
+All members of Mirror have also debuted individually and participated in various drama series, reality shows, and films.

 Career

-2018: Good Night Show - King Maker and formation
+2018: Good Night Show – King Maker and formation

 In July 2018, ViuTV's reality talent competition Good Night Show - King Maker started scouting for potential artistes.
 99 male contestants successfully auditioned for the show.
 Participants performed individually and in groups, with a panel of judges deciding who would advance to the next round.
 The finale aired live on 14 October 2018, with results decided by a public vote and a judging panel.
 Keung To won the competition, with Ian in second place, and Lokman in third.
-Anson Kong, Edan, Jeremy, and Stanley all made it to the top 10.
+Anson Kong, Edan, Jeremy, and Stanley were among the top 10.
 ViuTV intended to form a boy group with the top 10 finalists and proceeded with contract talks.